For Your Information | Donations | Volunteers |

 candles which will be solemnly extinguished, one each week of

 Lent, leading to Jesus' crucifixion on Good Friday.
-Five
+The center candle

 representing Christ will be extinguished at the Maundy Thursday